-Industry best practices recommend centralized management under the purview of a professional Parking Manager.
+Industry best practices recommend centralized management under the purview of a professional Parking Coordinator.
 Centralized management best supports the concept of an integrated parking system, as all elements of the parking system (off-street, on-street, enforcement, and oversight of any third-party provider) are consolidated within a single division and leadership structure.
 As such, administration and decision-making are structured to consider parking assets both individually and as a system.
 Resources can be managed in a tailored fashion where necessary and leveraged as appropriate and most efficient.

-It is recommend that the City begin internal discussion on restructuring parking management into a single Parking Services Division, logically housed within the Public Works Department.
+It is recommended that the City begin internal discussion on restructuring parking management into a single Parking Services Division.

-A "downtown parking manager" would coordinate daily operation of the system, strategic implementation of policies and programs, and planning for growth.
+A "downtown parking coordinator" will direct daily operation of the system, strategic implementation of policies and programs, and planning for growth.